mokira3d48/PyOrigin/README.md

 ## Contact

-For your question or suggestion, contact me please :
+For your question or suggestion, contact me please:

 - **Name** : Your name (Doctor Mokira)
 - **Email** : Your email address (dr.mokira@gmail.com)